whoavesh/Fruit-Classification-VGG-16/README.md

-Working code for classifying fruits with 90+ accuracy.
+Working code for classifying fruits with above 90% accuracy.